-where: A_s = Response for the analyte to be measured.
+where: A_s = Response for the analyte.

-- A{is} = Response for the internal standard. - C{is} = Concentration of the internal standard (μg/L). - C_s = Concentration of the analyte to be measured (μg/L). - 9.2.3 If the RF value over the working range is constant (20% RSD or less) the average RF can be used for calculations.
-Alternatively, the results can be used to plot a calibration curve of response ratios (A_s/A{is}) vs. Cs. - 9.2.4 The working calibration curve or RF must be verified on each working shift by the measurement of one or more calibration standards.
+A{is} = Response for the internal standard.

+C{is} = Concentration of the internal standard μ g/L.

+C_s = Concentration of the analyte to be measured μ g/L.

+- 9.2.3 If the RF value over the working range is constant (20% RSD or less) the average RF can be used for calculations.
+Alternatively, the results can be used to plot a calibration curve of response ratios (A_s/A{is}) vs. C_s . - 9.2.4 The working calibration curve or RF must be verified on each working shift by the measurement of one or more calibration standards.
 If the response for any analyte varies from the predicted response by more than $\pm 20\%$, the test must be repeated using a fresh calibration standard.
-Alternatively, a new calibration curve must be prepared for that analyte. - 9.2.5 Single-point calibration is a viable alternative to a calibration curve.
+If the repetition also fails, a new calibration curve must be generated for that analyte using freshly prepared standards.

+- 9.2.5 Single point calibration is a viable alternative to a calibration curve.
 Prepare single point standards from the secondary dilution standards in MTBE.
-The single point standards should be prepared at a concentration that produces a response that deviates from the sample extract response by no more than 20%. - 9.2.6 Verify calibration standards periodically, recommend at least quarterly, by analyzing a standard prepared from reference material obtained from an independent source.
-Results from these analyses must be within the limits used to routinely check calibration. - 9.3 External Standard Calibration Procedure - 9.3.1 Prepare calibration standards at a minimum of three (recommend five) concentration levels for each analyte of interest and surrogate compound by adding volumes of one or more stock standards to a volumetric flask.
-Dilute to volume with MTBE.
-The lowest standard should represent analyte concentrations near, but above, their respective EDLs.
-The other concentrations should correspond to the range of concentrations expected in the sample concentrates, or should define the working range of the detector.
-The calibration standards must bracket the analyte concentrations found in the sample extracts.
+The single point standard should be prepared at a concentration that produces a response that deviates from the sample extract response by no more than 20%. - 9.2.6 Verify calibration standards periodically, recommend at least quarterly, by analyzing a standard prepared from reference material obtained from an independent source.
+Results from these analyses must be within the limits used to routinely check calibration.

+9.3 External Standard Calibration Procedure